luckyduckcode/brain-cluster-ai/README.md

 - Learn from interactions and remember conversations
 - Make executive decisions when faced with uncertainty
 - Express emotions and assess situations
+- **🎥 Watch and learn from YouTube videos** through multimodal processing
+- **📚 Recall and apply knowledge** learned from educational videos
+- **🧠 Build knowledge base** from video content with structured extraction

 ## 🌐 REST API